issa16/cogs3/docs/index.md

 ---

-Technical leads that are linked to multiple SCW projects can switch between projects by selecting the ‘Project Filter' dropdown option and selecting a project.
+Technical leads that are linked to multiple SCW projects can switch between projects by selecting the ‘Project Filter' dropdown option.

 **Insert images**